IBM/ibm-block-csi-driver/docs/content/installation/install_hostdefinition.md

 # Installing the `HostDefinition` custom resource

-Install the `HostDefinition` custom resource to enable automatic host definitions from within the CSI driver.
+Install the `HostDefinition` custom resource to enable dynamic host definitions from within the CSI driver.

 Use the following steps to install the `HostDefinition` custom resource, with [GitHub](https://github.com/IBM/ibm-block-csi-operator).